 Without exception all the volunteers that have worked for PAWS have been conscientious and uncomplaining and a huge thank you goes to all of them.
 Pictures of many of our volunteers can be found in the photo gallery.

 Since 2009, James Forbes and Russell Lyon with Zoe Tomkinson were regular PAWS volunteers and greatly loved and respected by everyone on the island.
 James retired in 2014 and Russell retired in 2017.

 In 2014 PAWS had three new vets and three new nurses joining as volunteers.
 Mike Houlihan, Rick Appleton and Andrea Rhodes were the vets and Harriet Rhodes, (Andrea's daughter who qualified as a vet in 2016), Mandy Cooper and Sue Scott were the vet nurses.

 In 2015, PAWS was delighted when Greek vet Nefeli Damigou offered to help at the PAWS clinic.
 She is a wonderful vet and since then she has provided an excellent veterinary service throughout the year.
 She is a great asset to PAWS and Paxos and we hope to work together for many more years to come.

 On Paxos, Faye Lychnou has given unstinting support to PAWS both at the clinic and before when we had temporary premises.

-Details of the team can be seen below:
+Details of some the current team can be seen below: